A perturbative triples correction to relativistic Quadratic Unitary Coupled Cluster Method: Theory, Implementation and Benchmarking: Theoretical framework

 with,

-Such a structure not only simplifies the formulation but also provides a rigorous and efficient foundation for developing non-perturbative approximations within the unitary coupled cluster framework.
+Such a structure not only simplifies the formulation but also provides a rigorous and efficient foundation for developing non-perturbative approximations within the UCC framework.
 One can derive an approximation to UCC method by taking the commutator up to a particular rank.
-For example, taking terms up to a $\bar{H}_3$ in the energy and $\bar{H}_2$ in the amplitude equation leads to a quadratic unitary coupled cluster approximation\cite{qUCCSD1}.
+For example, taking terms up to a $\bar{H}^3$ in the energy and $\bar{H}^2$ in the amplitude equation leads to a quadratic unitary coupled cluster approximation.\cite{qUCCSD1_a}

 Taking $\hat{\sigma}=\hat{\sigma}_{1}+\hat{\sigma}_{2}$ and $\hat{\sigma}=\hat{\sigma}_{1}+\hat{\sigma}_{2}+\hat{\sigma}_{3}$ in equations \ref{eq:20} and \ref{eq:21} will lead to qUCCSD and qUCCSDT method, respectively.